ayush-shetty/Chromato/README.md

 ## Installation

 You can install this application to test on your android smartphone.
-To download the application go to your browser and copy-paste the download link:
+Download the apk in the repository:
 ```bash
 https://github.com/ayush-shetty/Chromato/Chromato.apk
 ```
-Download will be started automatically.
-After then install it on your android device.
-Open the application, create an account.
-That's it.
+After that install it on your android device.

 N.B: It supports only in android version 4.0 or later.